samrocksc/samql/README.md

 ```

 ### **Language** - I chose to use TypeScript for this project.
 I am not proficient in rust

-## **Scope** Things I'm leaving at the front door but take into future considerations
----

-1. **indexing** - I'm not going to worry about indexing at this point, but it's something that I'll need to consider in the future.
-   1. **Recommendation** is to handle indexing by building a Trie structure(I'd recommend this [Trie](https://www.npmjs.com/package/trie-search)) package.
-This allows us to build a tree structure that relates back to an ID.
-2. **caching** - I'm not going to worry about caching at this point, but it's something that I'll need to consider in the future.
-   1. **Recommendation** is to handle caching by building a LRU cache structure(I'd recommend this [LRU-Cache](https://www.npmjs.com/package/lru-cache)) package.
-2. **Security** - I'm not going to worry about security at this point, but it's something that I'll need to consider in the future.
-To me though a database is only as secure as its implementer.
-So I think this may be a userland feature that we can add in the future.
-Plain-text attacks are definitely a clear attack vector here though.
-   1. **Recommendation** All security measures should be built with intentionality.
-Meaning that using 3rd party libraries like Lodash probably isn't a good move.
-My experience is that Lodash is typically one of the most sought after vulnerability hunts by hackers.
-So I'd recommend building your own security measures.
-3. **Retrieval Optimization** - While it's super ugly, I wanted to focus on the core of this exercise, understanding and building query language.

 ### Memory Loading Choice - PapaParse
 ---